arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/QueryProfiler.md

 Without any indexes this query should have to perform the following operations:

-1. Perfom a full collection scan via a _EnumerateCollectionNode_ and outputing a row containg the document in `doc`.
+1. Perfom a full collection scan via a _EnumerateCollectionNode_ and outputing a row containing the document in `doc`.
 2. Calculate the boolean expression `LET #1 = doc.value < 10 `from all inputs via a _CalculationNode_
 3. Filter out all input rows where `#1` is false via the _FilterNode_
 4. Put the `doc` variable of the remaining rows into the result set via the _ResultNode_